microsoft/code-challenges/Labs/Azure Active Directory B2C/readme.md

 # Task 1: Create a new Azure AD B2C tenant

-Let&#39;s start by creating an Azure AD B2C tenant.
+Let's start by creating an Azure AD B2C tenant.
 A &quot;tenant&quot; (also called a &quot;directory&quot;) is a container for all of your consumers, apps, policies, groups and more.

 1. First, sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com).
 2. Click the **New** button and search for **&quot;b2c&quot;**.